EfficientDreamer: High-Fidelity and Robust 3D Creation via Orthogonal-view Diffusion Prior: Experiments

 \subsection{Coarse-to-fine Two-stage Optimization Results}

-We show the 3D contents generated through the coarse and fine stages in our optimization procedure in Fig. \ref{fig:coarse-to-fine}.
-In the coarse stage, we can obtain the rough shape and texture representation for the given text prompts.
-With the guidance of the orthogonal-view diffusion model, the results become more semantically reasonable.
-The fine stage initializes the mesh representation with the results of the coarse stage, and it optimizes the geometry and texture through differentiable rasterization.
-We can then generate much higher-quality 3D models.
+In Figure \ref{fig:coarse-to-fine}, we demonstrate the 3D contents generated through the coarse and fine stages of our optimization procedure.
+In the coarse stage, we achieve precise 3D representations for the given text prompts while effectively addressing the challenging Janus problem.
+This is accomplished with the guidance of the orthogonal-view diffusion model, which provides essential geometric structure priors for 3D creation.
+In the fine stage, we initialize the mesh representation with the results obtained from the coarse stage and proceed to optimize the geometry using SDS guidance.
+Additionally, we leverage VSD guidance to enhance the texture, ensuring that the generated 3D model is visually appealing and realistic.
+As a result, this process enables the generation of significantly higher-quality 3D models.